The 20 Best Drug Induced Dyskinesia Doctors Near Me in Ohio, US

 English

-Alberto Espay is a Neurologist in Cincinnati, Ohio.
+Alberto Espay is a Neurologist practicing medicine in Cincinnati, Ohio.
 Dr. Espay is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.
-Dr. Espay is currently accepting new patients.
+He is also highly rated in 81 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.

 Elite in Drug Induced Dyskinesia